9 Warm Weather Hazards for Dogs—And How to Keep Your Pup Safe All Summer

 “When you think about barbecue season, then you worry about ingestion hazards,” Dr. Liff says.
 “We think a lot about bones, corncobs, peach pits.
 Those are the big three.”

-Besides the Big Three Choking Hazards, there are poking hazards.
+Beyond choking hazards, there are poking hazards.
 Kabob skewers are a rarer, but still dangerous, barbecue issue.
 Likewise, ingesting too much fatty meat happens easily in crowds.

 “Onions and garlic can cause pets stomach upset,” Dr. Bierbrier says.
 “And grapes and raisins can cause kidney damage.
 Additionally, products containing xylitol, an artificial sweetener found in gum and other sugar-free foods, can cause low blood sugar, liver damage, and even death in dogs.”

-If you don’t have enough time to get them ready for grilling season, you can always put them on a long leash far from the grill area or prepare a room in your space or the host’s space for them to hang out away from the heat and the hot dogs
+If you don’t have enough time to get them ready for grilling season, you can always put them on a long leash far from the grill area or prepare a room in your space or the host’s space for them to hang out away from the heat and the hot dogs.

 Bright lights, big fireworks